cchellakudam/patron4change/README.md

 ### Upgrade Notes

 - It is highly recommended to always __remove__ `node_modules` and reinstall everything to avoid any possible issues

+### Configuration

+Configuration files for each environment can be found in the `config` directory.
+The `default.yml` file contains all parameters.
+All other configuration files can override these parameters.
+The `$NODE_ENV` environment variable is considered when selecting the configuration file for the current environment.

+Create a `local.yml` file for any local configuration you might need.

+Further information can be found here: https://www.npmjs.com/package/config